nctruong/technical-assets/instruction_and_explanation.md

 According to the requirement, we have 10 outputs corresponding 10 small cases.
 #### Case#1 to Case#5
-After get the route as an argument, for example `case#` 'A-B-C', we split this route to smaller, direct route like 'A-B' and 'B-C'.
-Then, we look or each route in the input to get the distance.
+After get the route as an argument, for example `case#1` 'A-B-C', we split this route to smaller, direct route like 'A-B' and 'B-C'.
+Then, we look for each route in the input to get the distance.
 If the result not found, the distance is nil, we show 'NO SUCH ROUTE'.
 ```
 def distance
   exists? ? total_distance : 'NO SUCH ROUTE'